APPLYING TO MEDICAL SCHOOL

 Admissions Exams

-If your chosen universities require you to complete an admission exam, make sure you’re aware of the deadlines for registering and completing the test, to avoid missing these.
+If your chosen universities require you to complete an admission exam, make sure you’re aware of the deadlines for registering and completing the test to avoid missing them.

 Graduate Entry Medicine UCAT